2009 U.S. state dinner security breaches: Breach and attendance

 The minute I realized they were not on the list, I asked a White House staffer to verify their names and explain why they were not on the list.
 I told the same thing to another staffer a few minutes later.
 This was before the Salahis went through the receiving with the president, and they could have been pulled aside and quietly questioned.

 Roberts' suspicions were apparently not acted upon; according to media reports, "the first the White House security detail knew of their blunder in allowing the Salahis into Tuesday's event was when the couple posted photographs from the dinner on their Facebook page."
 The White House on November 27 released its own photographs of the couple posing with President Obama, Vice President Joe Biden, and Chief of Staff Rahm Emanuel.

-Invited guest Brian Williams, anchor of the NBC Nightly News who was there, observed the Salahis' sport utility vehicle being turned down from the East Gate entrance of the White House that evening, after which the Salahis and crew left their vehicle and walked toward the White House.
+Invited guest Brian Williams, then-anchor of the NBC Nightly News who was there, observed the Salahis' sport utility vehicle being turned down from the East Gate entrance of the White House that evening, after which the Salahis and crew left their vehicle and walked toward the White House.

 After returning from the White House, the Salahis posted their photographs from the dinner on Michaele's Facebook page.